crcascr/hotel-booking-app/README.md

 # Run server JSON command
     npm run serve-json
+# set up android manifest.
+add this line in the application tag to allow the http request: android:usesCleartextTraffic="true"

 # Firts Step:
 Review the ip v4 form you laptop device.
 In my case is 192.168.0.104